 Formaldehyde is a colorless chemical compound (made of hydrogen, oxygen, and carbon).

 It naturally occurs in the environment and can be produced in traces all the time by many living organisms as part of their normal metabolic processes.

 The compound is used in various manufacturing processes.

 It’s also used as an industrial fungicide, germicide, and disinfectant.

-Also, its many times used as a preservative in mortuaries and medical laboratories.
+Also, it is many times used as a preservative in mortuaries and medical laboratories.

 In 2011, formaldehyde was put on the Group 1 list of carcinogens, which means that exposure to the chemical may lead to cancer.